MD-CWI/afivo-streamer/documentation/output_and_visualization.md

         # Name for the output files (e.g. output/my_sim):
         name = 'output/test'

-For a full list of parameters that control the output, see the source code of @ref m_output::output_initialize or @ref documentation/simulation_options.md
+For a full list of parameters that control the output, see the source code of @ref m_output::output_initialize or the [options documentation](documentation/simulation_options.md).

 # Viewing results with Visit